distribusion/retailer_api_documentation/source/includes/_connections.md

 This endpoint checks the availability and price for the specific number and type of passengers for the selected trip.
 The trip is defined as a ride from one station to another at a particular day and time.

-In parallel, we send the outbound requests to the operating carrier integration systems to retrieve the latest price and vacant seats information.
+In parallel, we send the outbound requests to the operating carrier integration systems to retrieve the latest prices and vacant seats information.

 ### HTTP Request